Spider-Man: No Way Home -- 10 of the biggest WTF questions

 Let's dive into all the big questions Spider-Man: No Way Home left us hanging on.
 (Note: We don't necessarily have any answers.)

-When the villains were sent back to their own universes, were they sent to the incidents where they would have died (and events played out differently)?
+When the villains were sent back to their own universes, did they go to the incidents where they would have died (but then events played out differently)?
 Or did they return at the same points where the Peter Parkers left (years after their deaths) and have to resume their old lives?

+If it's the former, then events in those timelines would have changed wildly.
+Norman Osborn would be alive after the events of 2002's Spider-Man, so his son Harry would have no vendetta against Spidey.
+Harry wouldn't have funded Otto Octavius' research in Spider-Man 2, so Doc Ock would never have existed (although Ock's accident could have happened anyway).

+It'd be less messy if they returned to their universes at the moment Peter left, but that would have been tough in a different way for Norman – his son would be dead, and who knows what shape his company would be in.

 2. $$$

 How is MCU Peter making money if no one remembers that he exists?
-Could he be selling pictures of Spider-Man?!
+Could he be selling pictures of Spider-Man to J. Jonah Jameson?!

 3. Magic do's and don'ts

-After the forgetting spell, would Peter telling anyone he used to know about their history ruin the whole spell?
+After the forgetting spell, would it ruin the whole spell if Peter told anyone he used to know about their history?

 Is there an MCU Eddie Brock?